-Any employee may be required to cooperate as needed in an investigation of suspected sexual harassment.
-The Library will take disciplinary action against anyone engaging in retaliation against employees who file complaints, support another's complaint, or participate in harassment investigations.
+Any employee may be required to cooperate as needed in an investigation of suspected harassment, discrimination, and retaliation.
+The Library will take disciplinary action against anyone engaging in retaliation against employees who file complaints, support another's complaint, or participate in harassment, discrimination, or retaliation investigations.

-The Library recognizes that participating in a harassment investigation can be uncomfortable and has the potential to retraumatize an employee.
+The Library recognizes that participating in a harassment, discrimination, or retaliation investigation can be uncomfortable and has the potential to retraumatize an employee.
 Those receiving claims and leading investigations will handle complaints and questions with sensitivity toward those participating.